joonwonc/mit-6858-project/docs/update-email.md

 Updated proposal and schedule
 =============================

-First, we thank the staff for detailed feedback and genuine concerns about the weaknesses in the previously submitted proposal.
+First, we thank the staff for detailed feedback and concerns about the weaknesses in the previously submitted proposal.
 In this update, we would like to present the following.